voidr3aper-anon/GFW-slayer/README.md

 ## ⚠️ Disclaimer

-- ⚖️ This tool is for **educational and freedom-of-information purposes only**.
-Use it responsibly and in compliance with local laws.
+- ⚖️ This tool is for ** freedom-of-information purposes only**.
+Use it responsibly and in compliance with local laws :).
 - 📊 Performance may vary based on your network and location—censorship evolves, so configs may need updates.
 - 🚫 **No warranties provided**; test thoroughly before relying on these configs.
 - 🔐 If you're in a high-risk area, combine with other privacy tools like Tor for added security.